Hungary's Orban urges EU migration debate, sees threat to democracy

 Orban, who was due to address the European People's Party congress in Madrid on Thursday, told the state television channel m1 that European leaders had no mandate to let hundreds of thousands of migrants enter the EU with little or no control.

-"This destabilizes European democracies," he said.
+"This destabilises European democracies," he said.
 "We need to start the debate about the future of our continent honestly, without the muzzle of 'political correctness', without pretence, talking straight."

 "We need to listen to the people and incorporate their views in our politics.
 If we can't do that, we'll have a political crisis on top of our migrant crisis."